-Kara O'Connor felt like a spy making her way across the enemy lines, just to get the secret papers to her boss.
-Many men dressed in black suits filled the Poole Surfing Company building in San Diego before regular working hours, but that wasn't her concern.
+Kara O'Connor felt like a spy making her way across the enemy lines.
+Her goal was to get the secret papers to her boss at the Poole Surfing Company in San Diego.
+Many men dressed in black suits stood in the hallways before regular working hours, but that wasn't Kara's concern.
 Her report was due and nothing was going to stand in her way.

-After sneaking into the locked poolroom in the basement, she'd managed to get past various guards, and then took the stairs up to her floor, easing the door open to survey the area.
+After sneaking into the locked poolroom in the basement, she'd managed to get past various guards.
+With a quick pace, she took the stairs up to her floor and eased the door open to survey the area.
 The place was crawling with the enemy—the men dressed in black—so she formed a plan.
 She'd run past all the guards and get into her boss' office before he reported to work that morning.
 Why all the armed guards were there wasn't her concern.
 Her mission was to stay employed and nothing would stop her.

-Just like in the movies, this was her impossible mission, but then again, she knew she had an overactive imagination at times.
+Just like in the movies, this was her impossible mission.
+But then again, she had an overactive imagination at times.
 That didn't excuse all the people roaming through her building and on her floor, dressed alike in their evil enemy suits while holstering their guns.

 As soon as most of the path was clear, she hunched over and made a mad dash for the goal—her boss' office door.
-She ran around cubicles, crawled under desks, and finally managed to make it to the door, opening it wide and standing in the doorway.
-She'd accomplished her mission, and had done it in a skirt.
+She ran around cubicles, crawled under desks, and finally managed to make it to the door.
+When she opened it wide and stood in the doorway, she felt like she'd just won a race.
+She'd accomplished her mission and had done it in a skirt.

 Before she could pat herself on the back and reach into her leather case to get the report, she heard the enemy approaching from behind.
 She'd been seen and her mission had failed.
 The clinking of metal near her head confirmed her belief they were the enemy, because she was sure it was the sound of guns—many guns.